-Al Jaffee is best known as the American political cartoonist who has contributed to MAD Magazine since the 1950s.
-Although he was born in Savannah, Georgia, in 1921, from 1927 to 1933 he lived in provincial Lithuania, in his mother’s native town of Zarasai.
+Al Jaffee was best known as the American political cartoonist who contributed to MAD Magazine from the 1950s until 2020.
+He was born in in 1921 in Savannah, Georgia, but from 1927 to 1933 he lived in provincial Lithuania, specifically in his parents’ native town of Zarasai.
 His mother was murdered there in 1941.
-Al has never returned to Lithuania.
+Al never returned to Lithuania.

 A few years ago, Al’s friend, Mary-Lou Weisman, asked Al if she could like to write a biography of his life.
 Al, accepted on the condition that he would create the illustrations.
 In the book, which was published in 2010, half of the illustrations reflect his memories of his memories living in rural Lithuania.
-Since Al never returned to Lithuania, all of his images of life in inter-war Lithuania are unaffected by subsequent events and changes.
+Since Al never returned to Lithuania, all of his images of life in inter-war Lithuania were unaffected by subsequent events and changes.

 In 2013, Phil and Aldona Shapiro donated copies of the book to the regional historical museums in Zarasai and Rokiškis and to the library of the U.S. Embassy.
 In March 2016, the director of the Zarasai Regional Museum, Ilona Vaitkevičienė, asked Aldona if arrangements could be made to create a collection of posters of the images in the biography pertaining to Al’s childhood years in Zarasai.
 This request was presented to Remembering Litvaks, Inc., which agreed to obtain the necessary copyright approvals and to sponsor the project.